 Chatham-Kent offers great lifestyle and career opportunities to gain a work-life balance that works for you.
-Find current job postings on specific employer websites or on popular job boards.
-Below are some of the most commonly used job boards in Chatham-Kent.
-Find local employers on the Careers in CK pages.
+Find current job postings at www.ChathamKentJobs.com, as well as links to some of our local employers on the Employers in CK pages.

 Job Search Resources

 Chatham-Kent has many organizations with staff to help you update your résumé and cover letter, prepare you for interviews, and provide local job market information.
 The following organizations can offer career counseling, training, and job search assistance: